decaf-dev/vaultexplorer.com/docs/filters/sort-order.md

 Random sort works by assigning a random number between 0 and 1 to each file, and sorting the files in ascending order.

-The random sort will display a new sort order each time the Vault Explorer view is opened.
+The random sort will generate a new order for the files each time the Vault Explorer view is opened.